ggrl/Projects/README.md

 ### [Project Documentation](https://github.com/ggrl/Projects/blob/main/Documentations/Project%20-%20Security%20Monitoring%20-%20Boss%20of%20the%20SOC%20-%20gregor.pdf)

-## Web exploitation and Cryptography
+## Chef's Corner - Web exploitation and Cryptography

 Summary: In this project I extracted sensitive information from a vulnerable website, using web exploitation, code review and cryptography.